emmetio/web/src/documents/blog/docpad.html.md

 ---

 [DocPad](https://docpad.org) is a static website generator written in CoffeeScript.
-Unlike web-sites created with regular CMS like Django, Drupal and Wordpress, static websites consume very little of server resources as these are a set of simple pre-generated HTML files.
-That is, you need web server like Apache or nginx only to serve such website.
+Unlike websites created with regular CMS as Django, Drupal and Wordpress, static websites, being a set of simple pre-generated HTML files, consume very little of server resources.
+That’s why you need web server like Apache or nginx only to serve such websites

-It was an ideal solution for [Emmet documentation](http://docs.emmet.io) ([source code](https://github.com/emmetio/emmet-docs)) website since it not only provides a simplified development process, but allows me to reduce my hosting costs greatly.
+It was an ideal solution for [Emmet documentation](http://docs.emmet.io) ([source code](https://github.com/emmetio/emmet-docs)) website because it not only provides a simplified development process, but allows me to reduce my hosting costs greatly.

-But DocPad, like many other generators, has a several disadvantages, which does not allows to create a truly professional and fast web-sites.
+But DocPad, like many other generators, has a several disadvantages, which do not allow to create a truly professional and fast websites.
 So I decided to fix them by writing a few plug-ins:

 * [docpad-plugin-menu](https://github.com/sergeche/docpad-plugin-menu) - Automatic web-site menu generation.
 * [grunt-frontend](https://github.com/sergeche/grunt-frontend) - “smart” front-end assets builder.
 * [docpad-plugin-frontend](https://github.com/sergeche/docpad-plugin-frontend) - outputs CSS and JS files, builded  with `grunt-frontend`, with proper correct caching, and provides assets management across templates.

-If you are not familiar with DocPad, I recommend you see and read [Introduction to DocPad](https://docpad.org/docs/intro) to better understand what I’m going to talk about.
+If you are not familiar with DocPad, I recommend you to see and read [Introduction to DocPad](https://docpad.org/docs/intro) for better understanding what I’m going to talk about.

 ## Menu generation